DenRou1/Docsbot/TermsOfService.md

 ---
-title: Bot ToS and Privacy Policy
+title: Bot ToS
-description: The Terms of Service and Privacy Policy of the Discord Bot.
+description: The Terms of Service of the Discord Bot.
 ---

 [Terms of Service]: https://discord.com/terms